Woodville West, South Australia: Politics

 Woodville West is part of West Woodville Ward in the City of Charles Sturt local government area.

 Woodville West lies in the state electoral district of Cheltenham and the federal electoral division of Port Adelaide.

 Facilities

-There are two kindergartens in area, Woodville West Kindergarten and Woodville Day Nursery and Kindergarten.
+Woodville Day Nursery and Kindergarten is located in Woodville West.

 There are two churches in the area, Woodville West Lutheran Church and St Peters and St Pauls Jacobite Syrian Orthodox Church.

 On the western side of Woodville West is Frank Mitchell Park/Woodville West Reserve, which features public BBQs, play equipment, and sports facilities.
 On the southern side of Woodville is Smith Reserve, which features a picnic area, play equipment, and sports facilities.